movshov/Real_World_Pokedex/README.md

 * For development, run with `python3 app.py` and click the given link to visit the web preview.

-* To deploy on google cloud, use the following: `...`
+* To deploy on google cloud, use the following: `gcloud app deploy`

 ## API's used:
 * TheCatAPI - Cats as a Service, Every day is Caturday.